fiora-nott/recursive-reflections/README.md

 9) These recursive calls use the previous hit's data to instantiate a new ray at a reflected angle determined by the hit's normal.
 10) The final color sum is applied to the corresponding screen-buffer pixel and returned for drawing.

 The result is blazingly fast because the DDA algorithm is extremely efficient at traversing dense voxel space.
 DDA steps in block-wise space by hitting the next-closest axis, determined by the ray's direction.
 DDA only requires comparing the ratio between similar triangles.
-Once a block is hit, locating it in memory only takes O(n) time.
+Once a block is hit, locating it in memory only takes O(1) time.
 This is because the block buffer is flattened into a 1d array.
 The buffer is organized by chunk strides in XYZ space, then their given blocks in XYZ space.
 This is similar to a z-order curve.

 The final result is an algorithm that can render a complicated volume of 134,217,728 voxels with up to 10 reflections at a speed of 60-90 fps.